dataset-ninja/fruits-and-vegetable-detection/ABSTRACT.md

 In some of the images, authors intentionally keep their hands in the images.
 It will give the feel of a customer's hand during the detection of the item.

 Some of the images authors keep half in the bag half outside of the bag.
-That way we can assume if some of the items keep outside of the bag then it can still perform the detection.
 That way, one can assume if some of the items keep outside of the bag, then it can still perform the detection.